Adoption Procedures

 Cost of Adoption

 Due to the fact that we have a waiting list of people wanting to adopt a Golden, we rarely post dogs on our website.
-However, if our waiting list is short or we have a dog who has special needs or whom we don’t have the right match for on our waiting list, we will post them here.
-You might want to go to the Adoptable Dogs page to see if there is a dog there that interests you.
+However, if our waiting list is short or we have a dog who has special needs or whom we don’t have the right match for on our waiting list, we will post him on the Available Dogs page of our website.
+Note: “our Available Dogs page will only appear via the menu bar if we have this circumstance”.